 Small Grains: Fertilizers for small grains may be broadcast, drilled in or plowed in.
-Fertilizers containing nitrogen and potash should not be allowed to touch the seed.
+Fertilizers containing nitrogen and potash should not be allowed to touch the seed of wheat but are not likely to be harmful to oats.

 Phosphorus, potash and part of the nitrogen should be applied at or before seeding.
-The rest of the nitrogen should be applied in the spring before plants begin to joint.
+The rest of the nitrogen, if heavy rates are being used, should be applied in the spring before plants begin to joint.

 Pastures: For establishing improved pastures, fertilizer should be applied in bands when possible.
 Otherwise, it should be broadcast, drilled or plowed in.
-For maintenance, topdress with 30-0-0 as needed.
+For maintenance of grass pasture topdress with 30-0-0 as needed.
 Repeat basic fertilizer treatment annually as suggested or according to a soil test.